ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 Two classes sit beside R3–R5 rather than on any one of them, because what they watch is not a stage but a **mechanism**: the client sends a picture loss indication, and a keyframe is supposed to come back.
-Both are Pipeline Disruption rather than Perceived Quality, and the reason is precise — **neither says the picture is bad.** `frozen-video-track` says that.
-These two say the mechanism that exists to *fix* a bad picture is itself misbehaving (`keyframe-storm`) or has stopped working (`video-recovery-failed`), which is a locatable break with a different owner: an SFU operator rather than a user-facing indicator.
+It is Pipeline Disruption rather than Perceived Quality, and the reason is precise — **it does not say the picture is bad.** `frozen-video-track` says that.
+This says the mechanism that exists to *fix* a bad picture has stopped working (`video-recovery-failed`), which is a locatable break with a different owner: an SFU operator rather than a user-facing indicator.

-Each is configured under a key of its own — `keyframeStormDetector` and `videoRecoveryFailedDetector` — and neither reads the other.

-### `KeyframeStormDetector` — `keyframe-storm`

-**What it detects.** A receiver asking for keyframes far faster than a healthy stream ever needs to.
-A PLI goes out whenever the decoder cannot continue from what it has, so an occasional one is ordinary; a stream of them says every repair attempt is itself being lost or arriving unusable.

-**Why it earns an issue of its own.** The loop is **self-reinforcing rather than merely symptomatic**.
-A keyframe is several times the size of a delta frame, so a burst of keyframe requests puts a burst of large frames on a link that was already dropping packets — the request made to fix the picture worsens exactly the congestion that provoked it.
-Left running, a call can sit in this state indefinitely at full bitrate and never show a moving picture.

-**Signals read.** `inboundRtp.deltaPliCount` and `inboundRtp.deltaTime`.

-**Algorithm and thresholds with defaults.** A sliding window the detector accumulates itself: each tick pushes `{ atInMs, pliCount }` onto an array keyed by the detector's own stats clock, entries older than `windowInMs` (default **30000**) are shifted off the front, and a running `_sumPlis` is maintained alongside so the rate costs no walk. `pliRate = sumPlis / (span / 1000)`.

-Above `pliRateAlertOn` (default **0.5** PLI/s) raises; below `pliRateAlertOff` (default **0.15**) resolves.
-Real-world storms run around 0.5–0.7 PLI/s sustained, while healthy streams stay well under 0.1/s outside of joins.

-**Raising needs half a window of history behind it** (`span >= windowInMs / 2`): a rate computed over one short interval is a count, not a rate, and two PLIs in 200 ms would clear any sensible threshold. **The resolve path deliberately has no such floor** — once the issue is open, the first honest reading below the off threshold should close it, and the gap between the two thresholds is what stops a stream hovering at the limit from flapping.

-**Stand-downs.** A backgrounded tab or either end of the track being paused returns for the tick and **leaves the window untouched rather than resetting it**: the accumulated clock stands still, so the history on the far side of the pause is still a fair window rather than a discarded one.
-That is different from most stand-downs in this category and it is the right choice for a rate over a long window.

-**What it does not claim.** Why the repairs are failing, or which hop is losing them.
+It is configured under `videoRecoveryFailedDetector`.

 ### `VideoRecoveryFailedDetector` — `video-recovery-failed`